layercak3/mpv-notification-osd/README.md

 ## Notification lifetime

-Notifications are only shown while the player is considered "focused".
-Currently this is defined as the `focused` property being true and the mouse not being hovered over the window.
-The intent is that notifications don't need to be shown while you are interacting with the player window.
+Notifications are only shown while the player is not considered to be "focused".
+Currently, "focused" is defined as the `focused` property being true or the mouse being hovered over the window.
+The intent is that notifications don't need to be shown while the user is interacting with the player window, only when they are doing something else.
 There is also support to manually or externally dictate if the notification is shown using script messages.

 After a triggering property change or event occurs which opens the notification, it will expire after 10 seconds by default.
 During this time, the